arashadbm/arashadbm-site/content/post/uwp-lists-tips.md

 </DataTemplate>
 ```
 ### Reduce element count
-Sometimes we can try to find all possible solutions to boost performance of list view but the mains problem is how we structured ItemTemplate.
+Sometimes we can try to find all possible solutions to boost performance of list view but the main problem is how we structured ItemTemplate.
 Imagine you have item template with total item count 30, now the viewport shows around 10 items.
 So List view will have to render CacheLength * 30 * 10, with cache length of 2 for example, total = 600 element.
-Now if you revisited the design structure and removed those nested Grids or stacks that can be replace by RealtivePanel or vice versa or that border and reduced item template count to only 15 then you reduced the total elements list has to draw at any moment to only 300 instead of 600.
+Now if you revisited the design structure and removed those nested Grids or stacks that can be replace by RelativePanel or vice versa and reduce item template's element count to only 15.
+Now ListView needs to manage only 300 elements instead of 600.

-Okay so how I can find element count without all of these calculations?
+Okay so how can I find element count without all of these calculations?
 By using [Visual Live Tree inspector](https://msdn.microsoft.com/en-us/library/mt270227.aspx) which is part of Visual studio.

 ![Visual Live Tree](/img/visual_live_tree.png)